ASU-CPI/honest-pi/article/001_outline.md

 *Click on the individual sections above to contribute to them.*

-*Changes to this page should be limited to additions, deletions or re-ordering of section headings.*
+*Changes to this page should be limited to section additions and deletions or re-ordering of section headings.*

 As the content in the sections is built, a [master version of the document](01_article.md) will be linked to from here and updated based on the [project timeline](https://github.com/ASU-CPI/honest-pi/blob/master/timeline.md).